cvakumark/DemoApplication/README.md

 #Jenkinsfile

-I have created  pipeline job in jenkins and checked in to github and called the Jenkinsfile file from SCM.
+I have developer Jenkinsfile pipeline script and checked in to GITHUB and same has been called from  Pipeline Jenkins Job

 1. Which downloads source code from GitHub
 2. Download dependents from nuget repository.